aws/karpenter-provider-aws/website/content/en/preview/concepts/node-templates.md

 Karpenter will evaluate and merge the UserData that you specify in the AWSNodeTemplate resources depending upon the AMIFamily that you have chosen.

+#### Custom

+* No merging is performed, your UserData must perform all setup required of the node to allow it to join the cluster.

 #### Bottlerocket

 * Your UserData must be valid TOML.